sharecodde/IntroToProg-Python-Mod07/docs/index.md

  *Assignment 07*

 ## Introduction
 In this assignment I will discuss my approach to learning and applying the knowledge I gained about error handling, pickling, and    developing GitHub web pages.
-This assignment includes a summary of helpful resources found on the web and provides a script that applies error handling and pickling.
+This assignment includes a summary of helpful resources found on the web and provides a Python script that incorporates error handling and pickling.
 The script allows the user to document results of a trout species survey.
 The program allows the user to add, and view trout species and the number of fish observed in a trout survey.
 The program also has provisions to utilize pickling functions to store and retrieve the trout survey data.

 ## Researching exception handling and pickling in Python
 In addition to reading the assigned material and class notes,  I also researched several websites to learn more about error and exception handling and pickling in Python.
 To help find quality websites on the topic, I first researched websites that we have previously utilized in the Foundations of Programming class, and then expanded my search to other sites.
 Below is an annotated summary of the sites I found most useful at explaining the subjects along with my rationale for why I drew that conclusion.